hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 --- abstract

-SPUD is a prototype for grouping UDP packets together in a session, also allowing network devices on the path between endpoints to participate explicitly in the session outside the end-to-end context.
+SPUD is a prototype for grouping UDP packets together in a "tube", also allowing network devices on the path between endpoints to participate explicitly in the tube outside the end-to-end context.

 --- middle

 # Introduction

-The goal of SPUD (Session Protocol for User Datagrams) is to provide a mechanism for grouping UDP packets together into a session with a defined beginning and end.
+The goal of SPUD (Substrate Protocol for User Datagrams) is to provide a mechanism for grouping UDP packets together into a "tube" with a defined beginning and end in time.
 Devices on the network path between the endpoints speaking SPUD may communicate explicitly with the endpoints outside the context of the end-to-end conversation.

 The SPUD protocol is a prototype, intended to promote further discussion of potential use cases within the framework of a concrete approach.
 To move